 The fan’s favorite emblem with a rose and a ball was changed by Peter Ridsdale, who had a target to create a more modern logo to expand the club to European football markets.
 This version existed only for a season, and then it was finalized and renewed.

-The only difference is the image of the rose, which was borrowed from the eighth variant of the logo from the previous version.
 Nowadays, Leeds performs with this emblem, too.
 However, periodically there were rumors about another redesign.
 For example, in 2015, it was said that Massimo Cellino had such plans.
 The new emblem (a blue shield with the large white Yorkshire rose and a horizontal signature LUFC in a classic font) seemed to be ready.
-It was even merged into the Internet and also appeared on the official players’ uniform, but with the change of the club’s owner, these plans were probably postponed.
+It was even merged into the Internet and appeared on the official players’ uniform, but with the change of the club’s owner, these plans were probably postponed.

 January 24, 2018, Leeds United, who was taking part in the Championship, decided to please the fans with a new club emblem.
 White, yellow, and blue – the club colors are observed, no one is ignored.
 The contour has an appropriate shape.
 The text “LEEDS UNITED” is located at the top of the logo.
 And finally, designers added a headless man, who was beating himself with the right hand in the chest, showing a characteristic gesture.
 Who is he?
 It turned out that it was an infelicitous idea for the club’s 100th anniversary, and the fans expected to see something another, too.